svergun/packer-vsphere-iso/README.md

 - **VMware ESXi:** Version 8 or later installed and configured.
 It was developed and tested with VMware ESXi 8.0 and higher.
 - **Packer:** Version 1.9 or higher installed.
 It was developed and tested with Packer 1.9.0 and higher.
+- **Curl:** Installed on your system.
+It is used to fetch ISO URLs and checksums.

 ## Manage Packer Plugins